GLOBAL MARKETS-Fed caution hits dollar as Japan anticipation builds

 LONDON, July 28 The dollar took its biggest

-Wednesday with little suggestion it was in a rush to raise U.S.
+with little suggestion that it was in a rush to raise U.S.

 interest rates.